synarete/silofs/man/silofs.1.rst

 created file system, as well as any future writes to this file-system are stored within the special *repodir/.silofs* directory, using object representations.

+Upon formatting a new silofs file-system the user is requested to provided a password which is used to derive the main key and IV used for objects' encryption.
+This password, no longer than 255 characters in size, is later required for mounting this file system instance.

 ..